f0nzie/matplotlib-with-rmarkdown/02-python-env.md

 _Last update: Thu Nov 5 19:22:01 2020 -0600 (5124cef)_

 ## Why virtual environments?
+To get repeatable and reproducible results when running Python code in Rmarkdownthere is nothing better than creating a Python environment.

 There are several ways of running Python code.
 In this minimal book, we will see two of them: